mdadams/clang_libraries_companion/README.md

 These dependencies must be installed prior to building the code examples.

-If the C++ standard library does not support std::format, a custom version of the fmt library can be automatically installed (as part of the build process) to provide this support.
+If the C++ standard library does not support `std::format`, a custom version of the fmt library can be automatically installed (as part of the build process) to provide this support.
 (This custom version of the fmt library provides a standard library header called `format` and places a few key